tim-shand/homelab-onprem/environments/azure/global/mgt-iac-backends/README.md

 ## Requirements

-- Azure Service Principal - API Permissions: `Application.ReadWrite.All`.
+- **Azure Service Principal (Entra ID)**
+  - Requires `Application.ReadWrite.All` API permission to allow the the Service Principal to update its own credential objects.
+- **Github PAT Token**
-- Github PAT Token: Added as repository secret, referenced by Github Actions worklflow.
+  - Added as repository secret, referenced by Github Actions worklflows.
+  - Requires read/write access to actions, actions variables, administration, code, environments, and secrets.

 ## Actions

-- Creates Azure Storage Account containers per project, located in the Azure IaC subscription.
+- Creates Azure storage account containers per project, centrally located in the Azure IaC subscription.
+- Creates new Github repository environment for the project.
-- Adds the `TF_BACKEND_CONTAINER` variable to the specified Github repo environment.
+- Adds the `TF_BACKEND_CONTAINER` and `TF_BACKEND_KEY` variables to the Github repo environment to be used by the project backend configuration.
-- Adds a repo environment-specific federated credential (OIDC) to the service principal.
+- Adds a repo environment-specific federated credential (OIDC) to the Azure service principal.

 ## Example